altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - This allows the business logic layer to focus on solving business problems instead of having to explicitly deal with different schemas.

 In summary, schema evolution in event sourced systems exposes the following characteristics:
-- Allow the system to continue operating without large scale migrations to be applied,
+- Allow the system to continue operating without large scale migrations to be applied.
 - Allow the system to read “old” events from the underlying storage,
-    - however present them in a “new” view to the application logic,
+    - however present them in a “new” view to the application logic.
 - Transparently promote events to the latest versions during recovery (or queries)
-    - such that the business logic need not consider multiple versions of events
+    - such that the business logic need not consider multiple versions of events.

 ## Types of schema evolution
-Before we explain the various techniques that can be used to safely evolve the schema of your persistent events over time, we first need to define what the actual problem is, and what the typical styles of changes are.
+Before we explain the various techniques that can be used to safely evolve the schema of your persistent events over time,
+- we first need to define what the actual problem is, and what the typical styles of changes are.

-Since events are never deleted, we need to have a way to be able to replay (read) old events, in such way that does not force the PersistentActor to be aware of all possible versions of an event that it may have persisted in the past.
-Instead, we want the Actors to work on some form of “latest” version of the event and provide some means of either converting old “versions” of stored events into this “latest” event type, or constantly evolve the event definition - in a backwards compatible way - such that the new deserialization code can still read old events.
+Since events are never deleted, we need to have a way to be able to replay (read) old events,
+- in such way that does not force the PersistentActor to be aware of all possible versions of an event
+- that it may have persisted in the past.
+- Instead, we want the Actors to work on some form of “latest” version of the event
+- and provide some means of either converting old “versions” of stored events into this “latest” event type,
+- or constantly evolve the event definition - in a backwards compatible way
+- such that the new deserialization code can still read old events.

 The most common schema changes you will likely are:
 - adding a field to an event type,